-- HMRC has a Lifetime Allowance on the total funds in pension plans that can be used to provide benefits to you. - The Lifetime Allowance for the 2020/21 tax year is £1,073,100 and this will increase each year in line with the Consumer Price Index. - You are permitted to accumulate a fund which is greater than this, but a 'Lifetime Allowance Charge' (sometimes called a recovery charge) will be payable on any funds paid above the Lifetime Allowance.
-The charge is 55% where the excess is taken as a lump sum, or 25% where the excess is retained in the scheme and used to pay pension benefits, and will be deducted as appropriate prior to the payment of benefits. - We may, as the Scheme Administrator, apply a Lifetime Allowance Charge if we are unable to establish how much Lifetime Allowance has been used. - If you registered for 'primary' and/or 'enhanced' protection before 6 April 2009, or for Fixed Protection or Individual Protection since April 2012 you may have a higher personal Lifetime Allowance or the Lifetime Allowance may not apply.
+- The Lifetime Allowance is a limit on the amount of pension savings that can be paid without triggering extra tax charges. - The Lifetime Allowance is £1,073,100 for the 2022/2023 tax year and is planned to remain at this level until the 2026/27 tax year.
+You are permitted to accumulate a fund which is greater than this, but a 'Lifetime Allowance Charge' (sometimes called a recovery charge) will be payable on any funds paid above the Lifetime Allowance.
+The charge is 55% where the excess is taken as a lump sum, or 25% where the excess is retained in the scheme and used to pay pension benefits, and will be deducted as appropriate prior to the payment of benefits. - The Scheme Administrator may apply a Lifetime Allowance Charge if it is unable to establish how much Lifetime Allowance has been used. - If you registered for 'primary' and/or 'enhanced' protection before 6 April 2009, or for Fixed Protection or Individual Protection since April 2012 you may have a higher personal Lifetime Allowance or the Lifetime Allowance may not apply.
 Please consult your adviser for details on this. - New versions of Fixed Protection and Individual Protection have been available since April 2016.
 Please consult your adviser to see if this is appropriate for you.